Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dinosaur footprints

-📍 Google Maps | Phone: (435) 574-3466 | St. George Dinosaur Discovery Site Website | Hours: 10 am-5 pm daily, Closed Tuesdays | Entrance: $10, adults, $9 over 69, $5 ages 5-17, Free under 5
+📍 Google Maps | Phone: (435) 574-3466 | St. George Dinosaur Discovery Site Website | Hours: 10 am – 5 pm daily | Entrance: $10 adults, $9 seniors, $5 ages 5-17, free under 5

 The St. George Dinosaur Discovery Site is filled with thousands of fossilized dinosaur footprints.
-Your kids will be raving about this fun St. George attraction for weeks on end.
+Your kids will be raving about this fun attraction for weeks on end.
 I mean, who wouldn’t have a blast walking among ancient dinosaur remnants?

 Town Square Park